 The general admission of people to land

-In these types of cases it will be necessary to consider whether the income received amounted to nothing more than payments for the use of the site or whether it related to a material extent to the payment for facilities and services provided on the site.
+In the types of cases which follow it will be necessary to consider whether the income received amounted to nothing more than payments for the use of the site or whether it related to a material extent to the payment for facilities and services provided on the site.

 All cases in this category should be referred to LTAT.